-In this tutorial we will show you how to install and configuration of LetsEncrypt SSL with Nginx on your CentOS 6 server.
+In this tutorial, we will show you how to install and configuration of LetsEncrypt SSL with Nginx on your CentOS 6 server.
 For those of you who didn’t know, LetsEncrypt is a free open certificate authority (CA) that provides free certificates for websites and other services.
-The service, which is backed by the Electronic Frontier Foundation, Mozilla, Cisco Systems, and Akamai.
+The service is backed by the Electronic Frontier Foundation, Mozilla, Cisco Systems, and Akamai.
 Unfortunately, LetsEncrypt.org certificates currently have a 3 month lifetime.
 This means you’ll need to renew your certificate quarterly for now.

 Install LetsEncrypt SSL With Nginx on CentOS 6

 Step 1.
 First, you need to enable the EPEL repository on your system and start by ensuring your system is up-to-date.